 Another perk is the number of people you’ll get to meet.
 Extroverts, in particular, thrive as cosmetologists as they get a stream of new and returning clients to chat with and build relationships with.
 The varied clients mean work is often busy, interesting, and challenging.

 Our favorite perk is the level of creativity it allows for.
 While not every client will want trendsetting styles, it’s become more and more mainstream.
-It allows for something different every day and keeps your work engaging and fun.
+It allows for something different daily and keeps your work engaging and fun.

 New Role, New You

-Hopefully, this article has helped you figure out whether a cosmetology career change is right for you.
-If it is, we wish you all the luck in the world with your exciting new career!
-For further career advice, make sure to check out the rest of our blog.
+Hopefully, this article has helped determine whether a cosmetology career change suits you.
+If it is, we wish you all the luck with your exciting new career!
+For further career advice, check out the rest of our blog.